matzpersson/fleetmetrics/server/README.md

 Package.json is configured for test:watch autoloading tests on any change:
 > npm test:watch

 Above command does not support test coverage reporting.
-Use following to see coverage:
+Use following to see coverage (configured in package.json):
 > npm test